-Among the types of professionals who are eligible to seek admission as TN nonimmigrants are accountants, engineers, lawyers, pharmacists, scientists, teachers, and many other professions listed on NAFTA list.
+Among the types of professionals who are eligible to seek admission as TN nonimmigrants are accountants, architects, computer systems analyst, economists, engineers, lawyers, management consultants, mathematicians, pharmacists, scientists, statisticians, social workers, teachers, and many other professions listed on USMCA list.
 You may be eligible for TN nonimmigrant status, if:

 - You are a citizen of Canada or Mexico;

-- Your profession is on the NAFTA list;
+- Your profession is on the NAFTA/ USMCA list;

-- The position in the United States requires a NAFTA professional;
+- The position in the United States requires a baccalaureate degree or appropriate credentials to practice the profession;

-- You have the qualifications to practice in the profession in question.
+- You have the baccalaureate degree or appropriate credentials to practice in the profession in question.

 If you are a Canadian citizen, then you are not required to apply for a TN visa at a U.S. consulate.
 You may establish eligibility for TN classification at the time you seek admission to the United States by presenting required documentation to a U.S. Customs and Border Protection (CBP) officer at certain CBP-designated U.S. ports of entry or at a designated pre-clearance/pre-flight inspection station.